-If a natural gas leak is detected or suspected, confirm your dispatcher has notified LG&E and KU, and follow the steps listed in this section.
+If a natural gas leak is detected or suspected, confirm your dispatcher has notified LG&E and KU and follow the tips listed in this section.
 Public safety should be your number-one concern for the duration of the incident response.

 - Approach cautiously.
 Park emergency vehicles away and upwind from the area.
 A distance of 100 meters (330 feet) is recommended if possible.

 - Park safely out of the collapse zone of involved structures and away from storm sewer grates, manhole covers and gas valve covers.

 - Never enter a manhole, sewer or any other type of underground vault.